Creating shared value: Successful strategies

-The concluded by saying that materiality is important as it incentivises management to support CVS.
+The concluded by saying that materiality is important as it incentivises management to support CSV.
 It represents the extent to which creating shared value is central to the financial performance of a business unit or company and as materiality grows strategies are likely to be scaled up.

 Shared Value Initiative

 The Shared Value Initiative (SVI) was created in the fall of 2012 with a commitment to action at the Clinton Global Initiative.
 The SVI serves as a global knowledge and learning hub for companies and other stakeholders in SV strategies of practice.
 The establishment of the SVI capitalizes on global momentum surrounding Shared Value by driving new adoption of SV strategies amongst companies while also improving the implementation of SV strategies that have already been put into practice.
 The SVI engages in four major activities – deepening and documenting knowledge, creating toolkits for implementation, building communities of practice via both physical and virtual engagement opportunities, and serving as a general steward of the concept of Share Value.
 The founders of SVI have committed to developing the following capacities within the first two years of the initiative: developing and interactive communications platform, developing shared value content and events, and conducting outreach to a wide range of stakeholders by identifying and developing outreach plans for stakeholders critical to shared value adoption and implementation.

 The SVI is managed and staffed by the global social impact consulting firm FSG.
 Current SVI programs include shared value executive education, an affiliate program that trains consulting firms on the implementation of SV strategies, an online community portal, and a variety of shared value resources.
 The SVI also hosts the Global Shared Value Summit, an annual three-day gathering of over 200 leaders from the business, public, and not-for-profit sectors citation.